How Much Compensation For A Rotator Cuff Injury?

 • A shopping centre had not organised the repair of a bannister despite staff reporting the fault.
 You were climbing the stairs when one of the handrail mountings gave way.
 While you were able to steady yourself and avoid a more serious fall, you badly twisted your shoulder when doing so, damaging your rotator cuff.

 We hope these scenarios have provided a bit more context on how a rotator cuff injury may be sustained.
-This list is not intended to cover all possible eventualities, so for more detailed information on making a claim for compensation for a rotoator cuff injury, you can contact our advisors.
+This list is not intended to cover all possible eventualities, so for more detailed information on making a claim for compensation for a rotator cuff injury, you can contact our advisors.

 Rotator Cuff Injury Medical Negligence Compensation